RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)

-- Bybit has the Unified Trading Account (UTA) meaning that:
+- Bybit uses a Unified Trading Account (UTA) approach.
+This HeyAnon integration goes along with the UTA approach and therefore works across both spot and perpetual markets.
+This has several implications:

     - there is no need to move funds from spot to futures and viceversa (this is why there's no `transferFunds` tool)
     - the only transfer needed is from the funding wallet to the trading wallet, which we assume is done by the user
-    - the `getBalance` tool will return the same result regardless of the account type (spot, futures, etc)
+    - the `getBalance` tool will return a total balance, across all account types (spot, futures, etc)
+    - many tools require the `marketType` parameter to be explicitly provided, e.g. `getCurrencyMarketsOfGivenType`

 - Bybit API keys expire after 3 months unless one adds IP whitelisting